pankajrampawar/Task-Master/README.md

 - user can delete task by clicking on delete task icon
 - user can mark a task as completed by clicking on DONE button
 - Tasks are stored in local storage in a string form and hence can be accesed even after reloading

+# setup
+- to set up the project simply clone the repository
+- you might have to insall dependencies like 'react-router-dom'